m-ringler/czicheck/CziCheckSharp.Tests/README.md

 dotnet test
 ```

-Or use Visual Studio's Test Explorer.

 ## Troubleshooting

 **DllNotFoundException**: If you see this error, the native library wasn't found.
 Ensure:
 1. The native CZICheck library has been built
-2. The build output path in the `.csproj` matches your CMake build directory
+2. The `CziCheckNativeLibraryPath` matches your CMake build directory
 3. The native library files were copied to the test output directory

 **Memory Access Violations**: Ensure you're using debug symbols (`.pdb`) and that the native library version matches the C# wrapper's expectations.

+**HTTP Errors**: The tests download sample CZI files over the internet.
+Make
+sure that you have internet access and allow these requests to pass through
+your firewall.